Skip To Content Skip To Navigation Go to Accessibility Statement

 A graphic of a man with electrodes around his shoulder and the word pain in the middle

-Pain gating, also known as gate control theory, prevents pain from being felt by blocking pain signals from reaching the brain.
-This is achieved by some sensation method, such as rubbing or massaging.
+Pain gating blocks pain signals from reaching the brain.
+It achieves the same sensation as rubbing or massaging an injury.
 TENS units perform pain gating by activating the large nerve fibers through a tingling or massaging sensation.
 This blocks the pain and minimizes the brain’s perception of the pain.

-TENS units are excellent for pain relief, not only because of their safety and effectiveness but because of how universal and targeted they are for pain management.
+TENS machines are excellent for pain relief.
+Not only are they safe and effective, but they're universal and provide targeted pain relief.
 TENS devices effectively eliminate pain for a large variety of conditions, including:

-Users can place the electrodes over the area in pain, select their treatment settings, and continuously use their TENS device whenever needed.
-If you’re interested in learning more about how these devices work, we recommend reading our Ultimate Guide to TENS Units.
+Users can place the electrodes over target area, select their treatment settings, and continuously use their device whenever needed.
+If you’re interested in learning more about how these devices work, we recommend our Ultimate Guide to TENS Units.
 In it, we go further in-depth into how TENS therapy works, what it treats, and more.

 Types of TENS Units

 When selecting a TENS device, it's essential to understand the various types available and their specific applications.
 Each different type of TENS unit serves a unique purpose, catering to different therapeutic needs.
-Below is a chart that provides a clear and concise overview of each device, detailing their functions and intended uses.
+The chart below provides a clear and concise overview of each device.

 What to Look for in a TENS Machine

-No TENS unit is the same.
+No device unit is the same.
 While they may look, feel, and act the same, differences may make or break their effectiveness.
-Not only that, but the suitable TENS machine will need to meet your needs depending on your pain type, level, and specific features you need.
+Not only that, but a suitable device will need to meet your needs depending on your pain type, level, and specific features you need.
 This section will cover key features to look for before buying.

 A man holding his shoulder in pain